allegheny-college-cmpsc-100-fall-2023/vpython-local-sandbox/README.md

 # VPython Sandbox

-This is an ungraded repo that allows you to make changes in the sandbox Locally
+This is an ungraded repo that allows you to mess around with Vpython locally just to try things out.

 # To clone this repo...